JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 ## 2. Terminology
 ### 2.1 Index
-A collection of documents (product, account, movie).
+- A collection of documents (product, account, movie).
 Each of these elements are a _type_ .
-Corresponds to a database within a RGDBMS
+- Corresponds to a database within a RGDBMS
-Identified by names (lowercase)
+- Identified by names (lowercase)
-Can define as many indexes you want (but most peoaple will have a few of them)
+- Can define as many indexes you want (but most peoaple will have a few of them)

 ### 2.2 Type
-Represents a class/category of simlar documents
+- Represents a class/category of simlar documents
+- Consists of a name and a mapping